Consensys/doc.goquorum/docs/Concepts/Multitenancy.md

 ### Accessing a private state

 Users must specify the private state they wish to operate on.
-For backwards compatibility, if a user connects without specifying the private state, the default "private" identifier is used.
+For backwards compatibility, if a user connects without specifying the private state, the default `private` identifier is used.
-If a "private" state is not configured, the user operates on an empty read-only private state.
+If a private state is not configured, the user operates on an empty read-only private state.

-In order to specify a private state to operate on the user has three options, in order of precedence:
+In order of precedence, users have the following three options to specify a private state to operate on:

 1. URL parameter.
-PSI query param can be added to the API URI:
+PSI query parameter can be added to the API URI:

-    ```shell
+    ```bash
     geth attach http://localhost:22000/?PSI=PS1
     ```